stroggprog/mpd_snap_alarm/README.md

 // list the machines you want to mute, all others will be unmuted
 $mutables = array( _ALARM_CLOCK_ /*, "another_machine" */ );
 ```
+For those new to scripting PHP, the bit between `/*` and `*/` is a comment.
+Removing those two markers makes the code between them active.
+For